gmamaladze/gmamaladze.github.io/README.md

 - Jekyll container builds HTML and serves it at http://localhost:4000 with live reload
 - Typst container watches `cv-printable.typ` and auto-compiles directly into `_site/George_Mamaladze_CV.pdf`, changes to `cv-printable.typ` or `_data/cv.json` trigger automatic PDF regeneration
 - The PDF is immediately available at http://localhost:4000/George_Mamaladze_CV.pdf
-- Local version does not display the version number (a placeholder is used instead)

 ## Publishing
 There are two types of GitHub pages.
 Project and User/Organization.
 This is a User/Organization page.
 That's why it must be in the `main` branch and the repository must be named `gmamaladze.github.io`.